RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Another problem was the extent of the tables, especially 'czechia_price' which has a total of 108 249 records. 'czechia_payroll' had 3 268 of the original 6 880 records after eliminating unnecessary records.
 The records of both tables have therefore been averaged and grouped (by year and industry sector / food category), thus reducing their size significantly: 'czechia_payroll' to 418 and 'czechia_price' to 342.
 With these reduced scopes, all operations with these tables shall be significantly faster and their data easier to comprehend.

 Another obstacle was also finding a way to pair the data of the two tables.
 The tables are basically independent of each other, and the only common feature is the time of measurement - the year.
-In the 'czechia_payroll' table, this information was contained in the column 'payroll_year.'
-In the 'czechia_price' table, it was the columns 'date_to' and 'date_from' that contained the full date, where the year was always the same in both columns, so any of the columns could be used.
+In the 'czechia_payroll' table, this information is contained in the column 'payroll_year.'
+In the 'czechia_price' table, it is the columns 'date_to' and 'date_from' that contain the full date, where the year is always the same in both columns, so any of the columns could be used.

 It is also important to note that the tables do not have the same range of years for which the records are valid: the 'czechia_payroll' table contains records for the years 2000-2021, while the 'czechia_price' table only contains records for the years 2006-2018.
 Therefore, the tables can only be compared with each other between 2006 and 2018.

-In addition to limiting the records (rows), our effort was also to limit the number of columns, where in the 'czechia_payroll' table only three columns containing the following information were finally selected:
+In addition to limiting the records (rows), our effort was also to limit the number of columns, where in the 'czechia_payroll' table only three columns containing the following information were selected in the end:
 * information about year - payroll_year
 * industry branch name - cpib.name (from joined codebook 'czechia_payroll_industry_branch')
 * mean gross salary - value (averaged and rounded afterwards)